Swimming Lakes That Are an Easy Day Trip from LA

 Parking: Parking lot

 No motorized boats are allowed on this popular swimming lake, leaving it clean and serene for some family fun.
-With various sandy beaches and coves, there’s sure to be a spot to enjoy some lounging, a picnic or a dip in the water.
+With various sandy beaches and coves, there’s sure to be a spot to enjoy some lounging, a picnic, or a dip in the water.
 And if swimming isn’t your thing, kayaking, fishing, hiking, and camping are also available in the area.
+The day-use area opens in mid-May as the peak season begins at Hume Lake.

 Distance: 270 miles from Hollywood